lynnye/os_proj3/README.md

 http_server:       the executable file of primary server
 start_server:      the script to active server, with argument '-p' to start primary server, argument '-b' to start backup server
-stop_server:       the script to shutdown server, with argument '-p' to stop primary server, argument '-b' to stop backup server test.go:	   the source code of test
-test:		   the executable file of test http_client.go     just for test
+stop_server:       the script to shutdown server, with argument '-p' to stop primary server, argument '-b' to stop backup server http_client.go     just for test

 under directory **conf**